GtlSzndr/Fullstack_test/README.md

 # Run the Application
 ## From Spring Tool Suite (STS)

-After you opened the `springboot-backend` directory with IDE:
+After you opened the `sboot-backend` directory with IDE:
 (File -> Open Projects from File system)
 ````
 In Package Explorer: ( if not shown: Window -> Show View -> Package Explorer)